seeker322/myLearn/README.md

-learn to be one regular front end programer,conme on.
+learn to be one regular front end programer,come on.